pip-services/pip-services-docs/content/en/dart/components/config/_index.md

 Config reader that stores configuration in memory.

 #### [YamlConfigReader](yaml_config_reader)
-Config reader that reads configuration from YAML file.
+Config reader that reads configuration from a YAML file.

 </div>